• Skip to primary navigation

 Economics: The Cow-culations

-The value of leather is not from the material itself, but from the selection process and quality sorting.
+The value of leather is not from the material itself but from the selection process and quality sorting.
 It is often not possible to know the grade of a hide prior to its slaughter.
 Most hides are sold in bulk to then be evaluated, but most are rejected (often turned into dog food), and the acceptable ones are sorted by grade.
-AA is the highest, then A, and finally B. The lower the grade the more “character” the leather will display.
+AA is the highest, followed by A and finally B. The lower the grade, the more “character” the leather will display.
 Cattle farmers and slaughterhouses are only able to salvage very little economic value from the raw, ungraded hides because before the grade is determined, the value is unknown.

 There are exceptions though.
 If extra special attention is paid to keep insects away, branding is discreet, and the animal is slaughtered optimally, then farmers could expect to earn more for their hides.
 The farmers and slaughterhouses in this example have moved the value gained by sorting under their control and so they can earn more per hide.
 A good example of where this is possible is with Kobe beef, where the cows are kept from blemish hazards such as barbed fences, insects, and injuries from other animals.